jakeyizle/mcl/README.md

 TODO (no particular order):
-Refactor playlist page to use Material UI
-Add persistent ordering of conversions in playlists, that can be changed by user Add option for choosing between OBS recording and dolphin framedumps
+Add option for choosing between OBS recording and dolphin framedumps
 Add option for gfycat uploading
 Add option for recordings of playlists to be split into different files